Third Order of Saint Francis: Congregations of friars

-It was not until the 15th Century that there developed single, well-ordered religious communities with solemn vows and a common head.
-In the 15th Century there were numerous independent male congregations of regular tertiaries with the three vows in Italy, Sicily, Dalmatia, Spain, Portugal, France, Germany, and in the Netherlands.
+It was not until the fifteenth century that there developed single, well-ordered religious communities with solemn vows and a common head.
+In the fifteenth century there were numerous independent male congregations of regular tertiaries with the three vows in Italy, Sicily, Dalmatia, Spain, Portugal, France, Germany, and in the Netherlands.

 The Obregonians, or the "Minim Congregation of Poor Brothers Infirmarians", were a small Spanish Roman Catholic congregation of men dedicated to the nursing care of the sick.
 The congregation ceased to exist around the time of the Peninsular War.

 Germany

 The Congregation of the Brothers of the Poor of St. Francis was founded on December 25, 1857, at Aachen by John Hoever for the protection and education of poor, homeless boys.
 In 1866, it was introduced into the United States.
 Through the generosity of Sarah Worthington Peter, orphanages for boys were established in Teutopolis, Illinois; Detroit, Michigan; Cincinnati, Ohio (1868) and Cold Spring, Kentucky (1869).
 The orders motherhouse remains in Aachen and maintains houses in Brazil, Holland, and the United States.

 The Franciscan Brothers of the Holy Cross (FFSC) were founded by Brother James Wirth in 1862 in Hausen, Germany, to care for orphans, the poor, the sick, and the suffering.
 In 1891, three Brothers settled in Bad Kreuznach, where they eventually took over a local hospital, now known as St. Marienwörth.
 The Brothers were invited to come to the Diocese of Springfield, Illinois in 1928 to establish a Monastery and a Trade School.
 St. Joseph's motherhouse is in Hausen.